rust-lang/rfcs/active/0000-raw-reform.md

 * Provide unsafe versions of the addition, subtraction, and indexing operators on raw ptrs to provide more ergonomic ptr manipulation.

-* Deprecate or move most of the free functions in `ptr` to the RawPtr extension traits.
+* Deprecate some of the free functions in `ptr`, and duplicate the rest as convenience methods on the RawPtr extension traits.

 * Deprecate *all* `unsafe` methods on slices and `slice::raw` in favour of raw slices.